chainHero/heroes-service/README.md

 }

 // Init of the chaincode
-// This function is call only one when the chaincode is instantiate.
+// This function is called only one when the chaincode is instantiated.
-// So the goal is to prepare the ledger to handle futures requests. func (t *HeroesServiceChaincode) Init(stub shim.ChaincodeStubInterface) pb.Response {
+// So the goal is to prepare the ledger to handle future requests. func (t *HeroesServiceChaincode) Init(stub shim.ChaincodeStubInterface) pb.Response {
 	fmt.Println("########### HeroesServiceChaincode Init ###########")

 	// Get the function and arguments from the request function, _ := stub.GetFunctionAndParameters()

-	// Check that the request concern an init if function != "init" {
+	// Check if the request is the init function if function != "init" {
 		return shim.Error("Unknown function call")
 	}

-	// Put in the ledger the key/value hello/wolrd
+	// Put in the ledger the key/value hello/world
 	err := stub.PutState("hello", []byte("world"))
 	if err != nil {
 		return shim.Error(err.Error())